yh100002/EnrollmentSystem/README.md

 >But for this project I need only docker to deploy ELK handy.

 - MSSQL Linux
->A bit heavy and slow than other DBMS
+>A bit heavy and slow than other DBMS but I have been touched by running on linux.

 - Angular 7
 >One of fancy SPA front-end stacks

 ### Read Me
 - Prerequisite